 Place Ground Control Points (GCPs) around your subject matter in an evenly spaced pattern.
 (I tend to use cheap paper plates as targets but if a point cloud is going to be processed in SfM software, it is best if the GCPs contrast starkly with the background).
 The more GCPs that are placed the better.

-and the one on the right is a paper plate with a rock on it.
+Two examples of GCPs.
+The one on the left is a retroreflective target and the one on the right is a paper plate with a rock on it. |

 Step 2